k11n/konstellation/docs/README.md

 home: true
 # heroImage: /hero.png
 heroText: Konstellation
-tagline: A full stack apps framework on Kubernetes
+tagline: An application stack for Kubernetes
 actionText: Get Started →
 actionLink: /guide/
 features:
-- title: Apps, not resources
-  details: Resources are for machines; Developers should focus on apps.
-A single app.yaml captures everything that's needed to host your app.
-Konstellation takes care of all the rest.
-- title: Code to deploy in minutes
+- title: Simple to use
-  details: Konstellation manages the entire lifecycles of Kubernetes, giving you a heroku-like experience on your own infrastructure.
+  details: Konstellation gives you a Heroku-like experience on top of Kubernetes.
+A fully featured CLI that allows you to manage every aspect of your app deployment.
 New apps are deployed in minutes with minimal configuration.
 - title: Production ready
   details: Built on years of experience with running production Kubernetes clusters.
-Konstellation uses the best of breed components to provide an integrated stack
+Konstellation provides an integrated stack including load balancing, autoscaling, and release management.
-- title: Autoscales
-  details: Konstellation scales your app and your cluster automatically depends on traffic.
-Define your desired resource utilization and the rest is taken care of automatically.
-- title: Designed for Microservices
-  details: Built on top of the excellent istio service mesh, Konstellation gives you advanced controls over different versions of your apps.
-It lets you peek into the traffic flow and troubleshoot issues early on.
 - title: Optimized for AWS
   details: Konstellation is initially optimized to work with AWS EKS.
-It utilizes native ALB load balancers to automatically terminate SSL traffic
+It helps you to set up and manage secure EKS clusters, nodepools, VPCs, and load balancers.
 footer: MIT Licensed | Copyright © 2019-2020 David Zhao
 ---
 ### App to deployment in minutes